In a hurry? Want to save this post?

 It seems like just about everyone surfs in San Diego.
-There are surf schools along Mission Beach and Pacific Beach for lessons and rentals.
-Just be sure to wear a wetsuit…the water’s freezing!
+And why wouldn’t you, it’s California, right?
+Just be sure to wear a wetsuit, the water’s freezing!

 18. Hang glide or Paraglide off Torrey Pines Cliffs

-For all the daredevils out there, here at the Torrey Pines Gliderport, paragliding and hang gliding has never been more scenic.
+For all the daredevils out there, come to the Torrey Pines Gliderport.
+Paragliding and hang gliding has never been more scenic!
 You can fly tandem, or even earn your wings and get certified.

-With springtime comes beautiful flowers, and you can’t miss the picturesque Flower Fields at Carlsbad Ranch.
-At $14.00 a person, these beautiful flowers attract visitors from all over.
+April showers brings May flowers. 🙂 And they’re especially beautiful at the Flower Fields at Carlsbad Ranch.
+At $14.00 a person, these colorful flowers attract visitors from all over.

 20. Take a Harbor Cruise